Principles underlying financial-statement reporting and notes

-The value of property and equipment is reviewed whenever it appears that the carrying value is over-valued because of occurrences or changed circumstances.
-If the carrying value exceeds the realisable value, an extraordinary write-down is made.
+The value of property, plant and equipment is always reviewed whenever the carrying value appears to be over-valued because of events or changed circumstances.
+If the carrying value exceeds the realisable value, a valuation allowance is recorded.
 Any subsequent recovery in value is taken to income.

-Property and equipment comprises bank premises, other real estate, furniture and equipment, as well as IT systems.
-Property and equipment is valued at acquisition cost less operationally necessary depreciation and amortisation.
+Property, plant and equipment comprises bank premises, other real estate, furniture and equipment, as well as IT systems.
+Property, plant and equipment is measured at acquisition cost less operationally necessary depreciation and amortisation.

-Property and equipment is capitalised provided its purchase or manufactured cost can be determined reliably, it exceeds a minimum limit for capitalisation and the expenditure benefits future accounting periods.
+Property, plant and equipment is capitalised provided its purchase or manufactured cost can be determined reliably, it exceeds a minimum limit for capitalisation and the amounts capitalised benefit future accounting periods.

 Depreciation and amortisation is charged on a straight-line basis over the estimated useful lives: